Anselmoo/copy2hash/README.md

-# copy2hash
+## copy2hash
+---

-Copy any files to hash named files
+# Copy or rename any files to hash named files via terminal
+---